-- shares directly owned by state, regional, municipal and local governments (excluding shares held by independently managed pension schemes for governments); - shares held by directors, senior executives and managers of the company, and by their family and direct relations, and by companies with which they are affiliated; - shares held within employee share plans; - shares held by public companies or by non-listed subsidiaries of public companies; - all shares where the holder is subject to a lock-in clause (for the duration of that clause); - all shares where the holder has a stated incentive to retain the shares (e.g. bonus shares paid if holding is retained for a set period of time); - shares held by an investor, investment company or an investment fund for strategic reasons as evidenced by specific statements to that effect in publicly available announcements, has an employee on the board of directors of a company, has a shareholder agreement, has successfully placed a current member to the board of directors or has nominated a current member to the board of directors alongside a shareholder agreement with the company; - shares that are subject to ongoing contractual agreements (such as swaps) where they would ordinarily be treated as restricted; and - shares that are not accounted for on the Strate register, only for instruments classified as foreign for index purposes by the South African Reserve Bank.
+- shares directly owned by state, regional, municipal and local governments (excluding shares held by independently managed pension schemes for governments); - shares held by directors, senior executives and managers of the company, and by their family and direct relations, and by companies with which they are affiliated; - shares held within employee share plans; - shares held by public companies or by non-listed subsidiaries of public companies; - all shares where the holder is subject to a lock-in clause (for the duration of that clause); - all shares where the holder has a stated incentive to retain the shares (e.g. bonus shares paid if holding is retained for a set period of time); - shares held by an investor, investment company or an investment fund for strategic reasons as evidenced by specific statements to that effect in publicly available announcements, has an employee on the board of directors of a company, has a shareholder agreement, has successfully placed a current member to the board of directors or has nominated a current member to the board of directors alongside a shareholder agreement with the company; - shares that are subject to ongoing contractual agreements (such as swaps) where they would ordinarily be treated as restricted; and - shares that are not accounted for on the Strate register.
 The Strate register calculation is determined on a three-month average basis, using the three months prior to the review month, with a one-month lag.